arees88/ML_Azure_P2_Operationalizing_ML/README.md

 ### **Step 2 - Automated ML Experiment**

-In this step, we create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.
+In this step we create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.

 The steps are performed in Jupyter notebook and include:

     - Create an Experiment in an existing Workspace